 Watch a foreign film.
 Admittedly, this is a more passive tip but international movies are a fantastic way to get acquainted with different ways of being.
 More than just showing you a different location, a film from another country often contains tantalizing nuances related to social cues and dynamics, mannerisms and language.

-Commit to wrapping up your dissertation project.
+Commit to finishing up your dissertation project.
 (You knew this was coming…)

-If you want to ready to complete your dissertation, let’s get you to the finish line.
+If you want to increase your dissertation momentum, let’s get you to the finish line.
 Contact me and we will make it happen together!